 How does it work?

-Compressed CO2 gas has been employed as an insufflation medium in laprascopic procedures for many years and is readily available at all hospitals.
+Compressed CO2 gas has been employed as an insufflation medium in laprascopic procedures for decades and is readily available at all hospitals.

 Nozzles are available for use in TKA, UKA, THA, TSA and other cemented reconstructive applications.